Dynamics of a jointly commensurate moir\'e charge density wave: Methods

 The 1030~nm (1.2~eV) output of either a Yb:KGW laser system (Pharos, Lightconversion) or a Yb-fiber laser system (Tangerine, Amplitude) was split into pump and probe branches, respectively.
-The pump branch was focused onto the cleaved surface of EuTe$_4$ to excite the sample.
+The pump branch was focused onto the cleaved surface of EuTe$_4$ to excite the sample (s-polarization).
 The probe branch was first frequency-tripled to 344~nm (3.6~eV) and then focused onto either the hollow-core fiber filled with Xe gas or the Ar gas ejected by a gas-jet nozzle to generate the 9th harmonic at 114~nm (10.8~eV).
 The resulting extreme-ultraviolet (XUV) pulse was passed through a custom-built time-preserving grating monochromator (McPherson OP-XCT) to minimize pulse width broadening and enhance efficiency.
 After exiting the monochromator, the XUV pulse was focused onto the sample surface by a toroidal mirror.
 Photoelectrons were collected by a time-of-flight detector (Scienta ARTOF 10k).
 More details of the tr-ARPES setup can be found elsewhere \cite{Lee2020HighPulses,Sie2019Time-resolvedXUVResolution}.
+We note that although the data shown here were acquired in the s-polarization geometry, complementary p-polarization measurements yield no discernible differences in the observed dynamics.